mlittrell-ttu/HRED-7160/Chapter 4: Unix.md

 5. `nano student_list.txt` - Opens student_list in the Nano text editor.
 6. Copy and paste the [Student List Data](https://github.com/mlittrell-ttu/HRED-7160/blob/main/Chapter%204%3A%20Unix.md#student-list-data) into your Nano.
 7. `Ctrl+o`, then `enter`, then `ctrl+x` - Saves the pasted text to the student_list file.
-## Examining the data
-1. `cat student_list.txt` - outputs the file contents to the terminal.
-2. `head student_list.txt` - outputs the first 10 lines of the file to the terminal.
 ### Student List Data
 ```
 John       Smith       3.2